OPTANO/optano.algorithm.tuner/Doc/developerDoc/bbob.md

 ## Troubleshooting:

 ### Python version:
-Since our BBOB python adapter `bbobeval.py` is a python 2.7 script, make sure to state the path to your python 2.7 binary in `pythonBinary`.
+Since our BBOB python adapter script `bbobeval.py` is written in python 2.7, make sure to state the path to your python 2.7 binary in `pythonBinary`.
+Moreover you need to install the [NumPy python package](https://numpy.org).

+### `bbobbenchmarks.py` not found
+You need to provide the bbobbenchmarks python script `bbobbenchmarks.py` next to your BBOB python adapter script `bbobeval.py`.
+We recommend to download `bbobbenchmarks.py` from BBOB 2013, availabe at [COCO homepage](https://coco.gforge.inria.fr/doku.php?id=bbob-2013-downloads).

 ### Unknown host name:
 If the worker does not connect to the master, try to explicitely set the IP adress of the master as host name with `--ownHostName=[IPADRESS]` by starting the master.